 3. Work on one project at a time.
 Multi-tasking can take a backseat.

-For the last few years, I had been working on multiple projects, although of similar nature, quite successfully but after a point I felt, this cannot become a reality for the rest of life.
-So in 2019 I began working on one project at a time without crossing timelines, and focused only on Life skills training sessions and writing one book at a time.
+For the last few years, I had been working on multiple projects, although of similar nature, quite successfully.
+But after a point I felt, this cannot become a reality for the rest of life.
+So in 2019 I began working on one project at a time without crossing timelines.
+Focused only on Life skills training sessions and writing one book at a time.
 Happily I succeeded in making a mark, although no work done during this period got acclaimed.

 4. Health is of prime importance.

-The year 2018 passed by as a year where I focused a lot on physical health and managed quite successfully but 2019 was more focused on the mental health.
-Although because of various reasons I couldn’t continue to keep my physical routine of running 5 kilometers every day, I managed to keep my mind happy, relaxed and charged and balanced the shortfall.
+The year 2018 passed by as a year where I focused a lot on physical health and managed quite successfully.
+But 2019 was more focused on the mental health.
+Although I couldn’t continue to keep my physical routine of running 5 kilometers every day, I managed to keep my mind happy, relaxed and charged.

 As a lesson I would like to maintain a good balance between my regime for physical exercises and mental well-being.